 While women are more likely to contract urinary tract infections (UTIs) than men, anyone of any age can get a UTI.
-At Preventive Medical Center of Marin in San Rafael, California, Elson M. Haas, MD, and his team of integrative health specialists offer natural treatments to heal your UTI and reduce your risk of chronic infections.
-If you suspect you have a UTI, call the center or schedule an appointment online today.
+At Preventive Medical Center of Marin in San Rafael, California, Elson Haas, MD and his team of integrative health specialists offer natural treatments as well as antibiotics when needed to heal your UTI and reduce your risk of chronic infections.
+If you suspect you have a UTI, call the center to schedule an appointment today.

 UTIs cause a variety of disruptive symptoms including: